Karl Herrligkoffer

 Karl Maria Herrligkoffer (13 June 1916, in Schweinfurt – 9 September 1991, in Munich) was a German medical doctor, who from 1953 and 1986, organized and directed numerous German and Austrian mountaineering expeditions including 13 expeditions to five of the world's highest peaks in the Himalayas and the Karakoram.
 There were some notable successes on these expeditions including the first ascent of Nanga Parbat (8126m) (by the Rakhiot Face), and also the second and third ascent of that mountain (by the Diamir Face and the Rupal Face), the successful ascent of Everest (8849m) by 15 people from one expedition, the first ascent of the South Ridge of K2 (8611m), the first attempt on Broad Peak (8051m), and the first ascent of about 35 peaks during two expeditions to east Greenland.

 The expeditions organised by Herrligkoffer gave many mountaineers their first experience of mountaineering in the Greater Ranges, notable examples are Reinhold Messner, Doug Scott and Hermann Buhl; Messner and Scott both went on to receive the Piolet d'Or Lifetime Achievement Award, one of mountaineering's highest honours.
 Buhl also established a reputation as a notable Himalayan mountaineer, being one of only two people to make the first ascent of two 8000ers and the only person to have made the first ascent of an 8,000-metre peak alone; he was awarded Austrian Sportsman of the Year in 1953 for these achievements.

-However, many of these expeditions generated significant controversy and in some cases led to legal action between Herrligkoffer and some of the other participants.
+Many of these expeditions generated significant controversy and in some cases led to legal action between Herrligkoffer and some of the other participants.

 Early life and profession

 His parents were the railway superintendent Rudolf Herrligkoffer and his wife Therese, née Merkl.
 In 1920 the family moved to Traunstein.
 Karl attended the secondary school in Rosenheim.
 When he decided to become a doctor rather than a forester, as desired by his father, he was disinherited.
-After graduating from high school, he studied medicine at the University of Munich from 1935 to 1940 and then became an assistant doctor in Munich.
+After graduating from high school, he studied medicine at the Ludwig-Maximilians-Universität München from 1935 to 1940 and then became an assistant doctor there.
 During the war, he worked at the police hospital in Munich.
 Afterwards, from 1946 he was a medical practitioner and from 1948 he worked from his own practice in Munich.
-From 1946 to 1951 he was also studying psychology.
+From 1946 to 1951, he was also studying psychology.

 Herrligkoffer had a half-brother Willy Merkl, Willy was 16 years older than Karl, he had made numerous first ascents in Europe and was involved in mountaineering in the Greater Ranges when his younger brother was still a teenager.